-Second Place Prize: The school associated with the Second Place entry will receive a $2,500 grant awarded in the form of a check, to be used to further “green” initiatives at the school, a banner, and one (1) individual one-year membership to the NSTA.
-Total Approximate Retail Value ("ARV") $2,650.
-The school’s principal or other authorized official will decide which one (1) educator from that school may make use of the one-year membership to the NSTA.
+Second Place Prize: The school associated with the Second Place entry will receive a $2,500 grant awarded in the form of a check, to be used to further “green” initiatives at the school, and a banner.
+Total ARV $2,525.

-Third Place Prize: The school associated with the Third Place entry will receive a $1,000 grant awarded in the form of a check, to be used to further “green” initiatives at the school, a banner, and one (1) individual one-year membership to the NSTA.
-Total Approximate Retail Value ("ARV") $1,150.
-The school’s principal or other authorized official will decide which one (1) educator from that school may make use of the one-year membership to the NSTA.
+Third Place Prize: The school associated with the Third Place entry will receive a $1,000 grant awarded in the form of a check, to be used to further “green” initiatives at the school, and a banner.
+Total ARV $1,025.

 National Finalist Prize: The school associated with each National Finalist entry will receive one online Finalist certificate and a banner.
-Total Approximate Retail Value ("ARV") $50.
+Total ARV $50.

 Team Advisors/Mentors and the schools associated with a winning entry may be required to complete an affidavit of eligibility, liability and (where legal) publicity release within the time period specified in the notification document.
 In the event a Team Advisor/Mentor and/or the associated schools do not complete these documents as directed, the Sponsor may disqualify the associated Team and select an alternative winner in its place.
 In the case of dispute over which school is associated with a particular entry, the Sponsor reserves the right to designate a school in its sole discretion.
 In cases where students from a particular winning team attend different schools, Sponsor reserves the right to divide an applicable grant prize between the applicable schools, in proportions to be determined by Sponsor in its sole discretion.
 If any grant prize (or portion thereof) is won by a home school or any school without a 501(c) 3 tax exemption, the applicable grant prize (or portion thereof) will be awarded in the form of a charitable donation to a 501(c) 3 nonprofit environmental organization selected by an authorized representative of the applicable home school, subject to approval by Sponsor.
 Such home school(s) will not be eligible for any “write-offs” or other tax advantages associated with such a charitable donation made by Sponsor.
 Schools may be required to provide documentation confirming its tax-exempt status.